unplugin/unplugin-icons/README.md

 Vue 3 / Vue 2.7+ support requires peer dependency `@vue/compiler-sfc`:

-> Note that Vue 3.12.13+, this is no longer required as it is now included as a dependency of the main `vue` package.
+> Note that as of Vue 3.12.13+, this is no longer required as it is now included as a dependency of the main `vue` package.

 ```bash
 npm i -D @vue/compiler-sfc